-Bystander Intervention: A bystander's safe and positive actions to prevent harm or intervene when there is a risk posed to another person.
+Bystander Intervention: The safe and positive actions a bystander takes to prevent harm or intervene when a risk is posed to another person.
 Bystander intervention includes recognizing situations of potential harm, identifying safe and effective intervention options, and taking action to intervene.